monstercameron/Modern_os/wants.md

-for some widgets, animate different icons in a slide show ex images rotate between preview icons, do atleast 10 icons this way email count badge needs to go up by 1 every 10 secs, on count up create a fnun animation, subtle and quick
+for some widgets, animate different icons in a slide show ex images rotate between preview icons, do atleast 10 icons this way email count badge needs to go up by 1 every 10 secs, on count up create a fnun animation, subtle and quick make sure the tile shell is using the pub/sub to comm with the taskbar